 "Instead of assessing everything, our suggestion is that

 it is only necessary to carry out risk assessments

 that are directly related to the goals of the business"

 Jakob Holm Hansen, CEO of Neupart

 Break down into sub-goals

-No matter whether you are a public organisation that provides citizen services or a private company that sells a product, your company management will have defined a strategy in place.
-This strategy typically consists of business goals, enshrined values or something similar.
+No matter whether you are a public organization that provides citizen services or a private company that sells a product, your company management will have defined a strategy in place.
+This strategy typically consists of business goals, enshrined values, or something similar.

 "As an information security manager, you need to break each overarching goal down into sub-goals and then carry out threat assessments on the systems and processes that support each sub-goal.